Neubrandenburg University of Applied Sciences – powerful downlights for an efficient lighting concept

 The refurbishment deliberately preserved some features that recall the building’s past.
 One example of this is the walls around the stairway which, when built at the end of the 1980s, were fitted with hand-made ceramic tiles.
 The elaborate work by a group of artists – ceramicist Barbara Löffler, graphic artist Falko Behrendt, sculptor Uwe Maroske and the painter and graphic artist Andreas Homberg – consists entirely of unique pieces and, thanks to ERCO Pantrac lens wallwashers which also illuminate museums and exhibition spaces, now has a completely new, fresh look.

 The uniform illumination of the walls is possible with the track-mounted LED spotlights with a connected load of 12W and wallwash distribution.
-Their warm-white light superbly reproduces the colours of the artistic clay tiles, some of which have been elaborately glazed or have a metallic sheen.
+Their warm-white light superbly reproduces the colors of the artistic clay tiles, some of which have been elaborately glazed or have a metallic sheen.
 The sculptured figurative art integrated into the walls and relief-style impressions of natural materials also have a three-dimensional look.